Poornartha/SocialMediaRestApi/readme.md

 **Backend Endpoints**

+REST API For Social Media Site with the following functionality:
-1. '' : Fetching all the Posts
+1. Create Posts
-2. 'create' : Creating a Post
+2. Like Posts
-3. '<int:pk>/delete' : Delete a Post
+3. Repost a Post
-4. '<int:pk>' : Detailed View of a Post
-5.